sodapopcan/vim-twiggy/README.md

 This plugin was developed on a 2013ish MacBook Air with Vim 7.3/7.4, Git 1.8, 1.9 and 2.1.2 using mostly zsh (but also a bit of bash).
 I've opened it in MacVim a couple of times, but that's it.
 It hasn't been tested in any other context.
-Some area are in need of some polish (see "Ramble"below).
+Some areas are in need of some polish (see "Ramble" below).

 Pull requests welcome!